Thursday, November 21, 2024

 Banh Mi – Vietnamese Sandwich

-Banh mi, which translates to “wheat bread,” is a staple in Vietnamese cuisine.
+Banh mi, which translates to “wheat bread,” is a staple in Vietnamese dishes.
 It is a fusion of French and Vietnamese flavors, with a crusty baguette filled with various fillings such as meat, vegetables, and condiments.

 The Evolution of Banh Mi